For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 #4 Choose Quality Pieces over a Packed Closet

 Anyone who has seen my closet will tell you they are amazed at how few clothes I own.
 “Where are all your clothes?!” is a common refrain.
-I’ve always had a penchant for fewer more expensive pieces than piles of more inexpensive ones.
+I’ve always had a penchant for a small collection of quality pieces over a closet filled to the brim with inexpensive duds.
 When you stick with the basics you can dress them up or down a million ways just by wearing a flat instead of a heel or swapping out a trouser for a pair of jeans.
 I never think of my clothes as being outfits — certain things only worn in combination with other things.
-I view each piece as its own unique stand alone just waiting to be paired up with a new exciting date.
+I view each piece as its own unique stand alone just waiting to be paired up with an exciting new date.

 #5 Bags, Shoes, and Jewelry should be Timeless

 I have two main purses that I swap out.
 Five pairs of heels.
 Five pairs of flats.
 Four sets of boots.
 Three pairs of earrings.
 Four bracelets.
 That’s it.
 For the most part all those pieces are from luxury brands (with the exception of my gift shop earrings).
-When you invest in handbags, shoes and jewelry that are timeless you can wear them over and over again and they always look gorgeous.
-I can’t tell you how many compliments I’ve received on a pair of Sarah Flint flats I’ve worn simply with a t-shirt and jeans in the summertime.
+When you invest in handbags, shoes, and jewelry that are timeless you can wear them over and over again and they always look gorgeous.
+I can’t tell you how many compliments I’ve received on a pair of Sarah Flint flats I’ve worn simply with a t-shirt and jeans.
 They attract attention because they are handcrafted, classic shoes that have a spirit unto themselves.

 #6 Cut is Essential